jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 <br>
 ### Actions <a name="overview-actions"></a>

 This project focuses on completing the steps for dealing with extreme values (i.e., outliers), missing values, converting categorical values, and performing feature scaling before using a technique called Recursive Feature Elimination with Cross-Validation to select features, using the RFECV module from the Sci-Kit Learn library.
-Full details of this methodolgy in is the dedicated section below.
+Full details of this module and the concept behind its use are in the dedicated section below.
+Coding samples are included.

-**Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
-While this test could be used, I chose the Chi-Square Test For Independence because:

-* The resulting test statistic for both tests will be the same
-* The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
-* The Chi-Square Test can extend out to more than 2 groups - meaning the client can have one consistent approach to measuring signficance

 From the *campaign_data* table in the client database, I isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.